 - Students with bachelor degrees in another field (refer to the second degree guidelines on the Department of Nursing website), and

 - Registered nurses (refer to the RN-to-BSN Fast-track Major)

 The Department of Nursing is limited in the number of students it can accept into its traditional program as a result of limited available clinical placements.
 Affiliating agencies require strict faculty-student ratios.
 Admission criteria are subject to change and extenuating circumstances require departmental review of written requests.
 Consult the Department of Nursing website for current information.

 Minimum Criteria for Admission

 - Progression into the nursing program is competitive.
-There is no guarantee of progression into the nursing program even if admitted to the College.
-There is a separate application for progression into the traditional nursing program and this must be submitted during the applicant's sophomore year.
-Students must document successful completion of all admission criteria in their application.
+There is no guarantee of progression into the nursing program even if admitted to SUNY Brockport.
+There is a separate application for progression into the traditional nursing program and this must be submitted by January 20th of the applicant's sophomore year.
+Students must document successful completion of all admission criteria in their application and meet all the requirements as outlined in the nursing department prospective student letter..
 All applications are reviewed by the Admissions Committee early in the spring semester.
 Students will then be notified whether or not they are accepted to progress into the nursing program.